-In June 2020, a maiden JORC 2012- compliant Inferred Resource of 830,000oz at 11.6 g/t gold was announced for the Pickle Crow Gold Project in Ontario, Canada, following the commencement of maiden drilling in April 2020.
+In September 2020, a JORC 2012 compliant Inferred Resource was announced for the Pickle Crow Gold Project in Canada for 1,000,000 ounces at 11.3 g/t gold.
+This was 20% increase on Auteco’s maiden Inferred Resource of 830,000oz at 11.6 g/t gold announced in June, following the commencement of maiden drilling in April 2020.

 Independent JORC 2012 Inferred resource estimate at selected lower cut-off grades at the Pickle Crow Gold Project

 5.0 g/t Au